smartcontractkit/documentation/docs/vrf/v2/examples/programmatic-subscription.md

    1. If you need to remove consumer contracts from the subscription, use the `removeConsumer()` function.
 Specify the address of the consumer contract to be removed.

-1. When you are done with your contracts and the subscription, run the `cancelSubscription()` to close the subscription and send the remaining LINK to your wallet address.
+1. When you are done with your contracts and the subscription, run the `cancelSubscription()` function to close the subscription and send the remaining LINK to your wallet address.
 Specify the address of the receiving wallet.

 ## Funding and requesting simultaneously